Interest Only Jumbo Mortgage Rates: 5 Steps to Qualify for Self-Employed Borrowers | Mbanc

 4. Understand the Terms

 Make sure you understand the terms of the products that the lender of your choice provides.
 For example, for the interest-only jumbo mortgage, it is not only the loan amount and interest rate that matter.
-You also need to look closely at how long the interest-only period lasts, what happens when it ends, and whether the lender covers the type of property that you need.
+You also need to look closely at how long the interest-only period lasts, what happens when it ends, and whether the lender covers the property type that you need, such as a single family primary residence, other primary residences, or investment properties.
+Rates and terms may vary depending on property type.

 5. Get Qualified

 As a self-employed business owner, step one is to get qualified (pre-approved) for a mortgage before starting to shop for a property.
+Loan approval is required before you can finalize the mortgage, and the closing date will be set once all conditions are met.
 This will give you an idea of how much you can afford to borrow and a possible interest rate.
 To get qualified, you will need to provide documentation showing your income and expenses, such as tax returns, bank statements, and business records.

 Income